yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-extending.markdown

 # Creating the Extension Class

-Let's create a type-safe document wrapper for the **Product** type described in the [Document Support](./document-(schema-free)-entries.html) page.
+Let's create a type-safe document wrapper for the **Product** type described in the [Document Support](./document-api.html) page.
 The extensions are:

-- Provide a parameterless constructor, since the type name is fixed.
+- Provide a parameter less constructor, since the type name is fixed.
 - Provide type-safe properties, but instead of using private fields to store/retrieve the values, use the index operator of the SpaceDocument class.

 Here's an example (only parts of the properties have been implemented to keep the example short):

-{% highlight java %}
+{% highlight csharp %}
 public class ProductDocument : SpaceDocument
 {
     private const String TypeName = "Product";